brettc/yeasty/README.markdown

 <img src="https://raw.githubusercontent.com/brettc/yeasty/master/images/yeasty1.jpg" height=180 />
 <img src="https://raw.githubusercontent.com/brettc/yeasty/master/images/snapshot-01.jpg" height=180 >

 The yeast *Saccharomyces cerevisiae* can evolve a simple form of multicellularity in lab conditions which gravity-select for larger clumps ([1][mcell2],[2][mcell2]).
-A analysis of this growth suggests that the geometry of this growth has important evolutionary consequences, and can explain why an initial division of reproductive labour arises ([3][geometry]).
+An analysis of this growth suggests that the geometry of this growth has important evolutionary consequences, and can explain why an initial division of reproductive labour arises ([3][geometry]).
 The division of labour exhibits itself as an increased cell-death rate within the clump.
-Dead cells provides weak points, allowing the clusters to split, increasing the space for further replication.
+Dead cells provide weak points, allowing the clusters to split, increasing the space for further replication.
 So increased cell death actually increases the overall reproductive rate of cells and clusters.

-This aim of this simulation it to provide a simple *in-silico* visual laboratory for exploring the parameters that control cluster growth and splitting (there is no selection in this model, yet).
+This aim of this simulation is to provide a simple *in-silico* visual laboratory for exploring the parameters that control cluster growth and splitting (there is no selection in this model, yet).
 The simulation uses simple physics to model two-dimensional cluster growth, and provides an optional visual display.
-Simple configuration files can provide different sets of parameters, multiple replicates can be run, and the results can be recorded for analysis.
+Configuration files can provide different sets of parameters, multiple replicates can be run, and the results can be recorded for analysis.
 This is a work in progress, and more work is needed to capture some of the more interesting dynamics.

 You can see what the simulations look like on YouTube, [here][sim1], and [here][sim2].